How to Value a Heating and Air Conditioning Business in 2026: A Complete Expert Guide

 • Buyer screening and negotiation

-In 2026, access to qualified buyers is critical.
+In 2026, access to buyers is one of the most important drivers of valuation.
 Professional brokerages maintain relationships with:

 • Local owner-operators